matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Number of Org admins**

 - You should have at least two Organization admins, but not many more.
-- Remove these permissions to start locking down access at a finer granurality.
+- Remove these permissions to start locking down access at a finer granularity.

 **Multiple domains**